I've Gazed Into the Abyss | Dating Reality Shows

 There’s a good chance you’ve heard of at least one of these shows I’ve listed.
 Some are on major TV networks and one is even a Netflix show.
 They all have varying levels of mind-numbing content, but make no mistake: all of them lead down the same path of destruction eventually.
 They follow individuals on their “journey for love,” be it through orchestrated interactions in confined spaces, or through stilted conversations in foreign countries.
 Despite all their focus on love, it’s clear that these shows do not have an interest in forming loving, trusting bonds between people.
 It’s about the drama, the miscommunication, and the sex, regardless of how “real” reality TV is.

-Next is Love is Blind, a show on Netflix and hosted by former pop-singer Nick Lachey and his wife Jessica.
+Next is Love is Blind, a show on Netflix hosted by former pop singer Nick Lachey and his wife Jessica.
 I say “hosted,” but they really only show up for a third of the season.
 Regardless, it’s not about the hosts, it’s about the experiment.
 What is the experiment?
-The show operates under the premise of its title that you can fall in love with someone without ever seeing them, counter to the whole love at first-sight idea.
+The show operates under the premise of its title that you can fall in love with someone without ever seeing them, counter to the whole love-at-first-sight idea.
 Contestants of opposing sexes (who are not physically blind) stay in a hotel/facility that has what are commonly called “pods.”
-The two potential lovers can meet and talk to each other in the pods, but have no method of seeing any physical characteristics about them.
-They’re able to talk about themselves and divulge information to the other, even set up for things to be in the room that they can do together, but they still cannot see one another.
+The two potential lovers can meet and talk to each other in the pods but have no method of seeing any physical characteristics about them.
+They’re able to talk about themselves and divulge information to the other, even set up things to be in the room that they can do together, but they still cannot see one another.
 There are plenty of participants who don’t find a connection, or who just aren’t interesting enough to keep on the show, and they depart.
-However, those that remain who find someone with whom they connect must propose marriage to the other before meeting in person.
-Assuming all goes well upon the initial meeting, the couple then goes on a honeymoon and live with each other for a couple weeks.
+However, those who remain and find someone with whom they connect must propose marriage to the other before meeting in person.
+Assuming all goes well upon the initial meeting, the couple then goes on a honeymoon and lives with each other for a couple of weeks.
 The show’s season ends at the altar where we see if that time together has taught them the relationship was real enough to tie the knot or walk away.

 Of the four shows on this list, I consider Love is Blind to be the least offensive.
 There are some people who come out of the Love is Blind experiment intact who seemed genuine and hopeful in a way that didn’t also come across as sad or pathetic.
 While it’s still a reality show, the fact that some people got married and stayed together after the fact (at the time of writing this) at least demonstrates that there is something positive to take away from it all, unlike the next two shows.